 You should never continue to pick a lock that you have already beaten several times.
-If you pick the same trianing lock enough times in the same way, you’ll eventually memorize the process of picking that particular lock.
+If you pick the same training lock enough times in the same way, you'll eventually memorize the process of picking that particular lock.
 From then on, picking that lock becomes more about recalling a series of vague events rather than relying on your skill.

 As a matter in fact, continuing to pick the same lock over and over can actually put you a few steps back in progressing your skill.
 As they say – if you don't use it, you lose it.

-So continuing to challenge yourself is crucial for improving but the problem is, this can sometimes get expensive.
+So continuing to challenge yourself is crucial for improvement but the problem is, this can sometimes get expensive.
 How can we expect to buy a new practice lock every time we conquer one?
 Beating a lock should be a time for excitement and joy, not a time to feel sorrow for our wallets.

 The first thing you can do is practice picking that lock in the opposite order.
 If you pick from the back pin to the front pin, try reversing your process and picking from front to back.
 Depending on your tension and the lock this also has to potential of swapping up the binding order.